Apario-0/Apario-0/README.md

 - *CAD Development & 3D Modeling* - Mostly personal projects such as gates for firghting sticks
 - *SimpleManiaSkining.Ino* - A simple skining program that is under development to help people make skins for Osu!Mania and hopefully when fully release for Etterna and Quaver as well.

-I made this account for school (lol)
+I made this account for school (so dont take anything I post here seriously)

 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><>